rubenafo/YahooFetcher/README.md

 ...]
 ```

-Quotes, Dividends

-It also provides a method to extract the underlying components of an index (up to 30):
+It also provides a method to extract the underlying components of an index (up to 30 components):
 ```python
 print YahooQuery().getComponents("DJI")